loganihrishi/Empathetic-Communication/docs/deploymentGuide.md

 Then click on "Modify model access":
 ![](./images/modifymodels.png)

 Finally, enable the relevant models, click next and on the next page click submit.
-Amazon Titan Embeddings V2 and Meta Llama 3 70B Instruct are required for this project.
+Enable `Amazon Titan Embeddings V2`, `Meta Llama 3 70B Instruct`, since they are required for this project.
+Then, within the `us-east-1` region enable `Nova Pro` for the empathy coach and `Nova Sonic` for the voice feature.
 ![](./images/enablemodels.png)

 The relevant models are now enabled in Bedrock.